Shrinking dynamic on multidimensional tropical series

-In this article we develop the theory of tropical series on domains in $\RR^n$ and prove statements for our future paper about sandpiles (see \cite{us}, \cite{announce} for sandpiles in two-dimensional case).
-Our initial motivation was \cite{firstsand} where it was experimentally observed that tropical curves appear in two-dimensional sandpile models and behave nicely when we add more sand.
-In the subsequent papers we establish similar results for higher dimensional tropical surfaces.
+In this article, we develop the theory of tropical series on domains in $\RR^n$ and establish results intended for a forthcoming paper on sandpile model.
+Our initial motivation came from \cite{firstsand} where it was experimentally observed that tropical curves appear in two-dimensional sandpile models and behave nicely when we add more sand.
+In subsequent papers we establish similar results for higher dimensional tropical surfaces.

-We experimentally found, \cite{sandcomputation}, that the dynamic generated by shrinking operators on the space of tropical series in two-dimensional case obeys power law.
-Namely, the distribution of the area of an avalanche (a direct analog of that for sandpiles) in this model has the density function of the type $p(x) = cx^{\alpha}$.
+We experimentally found, \cite{sandcomputation}, that the dynamic generated by shrinking operators on the space of tropical series in two-dimensional case obeys a power law.
+Namely, the distribution of the area of an avalanche (a direct analog of that for sandpiles) in this model has the density function of the form $p(x) = cx^{\alpha}$.
 To the best of our knowledge, this simple geometric dynamic is the only model, among the ways to obtain power laws in a simulation, which produces a continuous random variable.
-Our shrinking operators appear in works of C. Vafa under the name of ``breathing mode'', see \cite{vafa2012supersymmetric}.
+Closely related operators, referred as ``breathing modes'' appear in works of C. Vafa, see \cite{vafa2012supersymmetric}.